Murder of Yasuko Watanabe

 Yasuko Watanabe (渡邉 泰子, Watanabe Yasuko) was a 39-year-old unmarried Japanese woman, a senior economic researcher at the Tokyo Electric Power Company (TEPCO) moonlighting as a prostitute on the streets by night.
-She fell victim to murder by strangulation and rape by an unknown assailant in Harajuku, Shibuya on March 9, 1997, and after being reported missing from home by her mother, with whom she lived, her body was discovered on March 19, 1997 in a vacant apartment in the Maruyamachō neighborhood of Shibuya, Tokyo, where she engaged in her nightly activity.
+She fell victim to murder by strangulation and rape by an unknown assailant in Harajuku, Shibuya on March 9, 1997.
+After being reported missing by her mother with whom she lived, her body was discovered on March 19, 1997 in a vacant apartment in the Maruyamachō neighborhood of Shibuya, Tokyo where she engaged in prostitution.

 During the investigation it was discovered that she had kept a detailed journal of her many clients, including dates, times and fees.